 Insulated water bottles are more durable than plastic water bottles and have leakproof screw tops with rubber seals that are safe for dishwashing.
 Keep in mind that there’s one exception – when filled with carbonated drinks they may actually leak.
 Some bottles have lid handles for easy grab and go.
 Wide mouth opening allows easy filling, pouring, and cleaning.
 Additionally, it fits many existing water filters and lids and is suitable for keeping hot meals such as soups and stews.
 Vacuum bottles are more reliable than plastic bottles and hydration systems in cold temperatures because of their excellent insulating abilities.

 Metal water bottles are convenient, however, quality and comfort come at a price – a stainless-steel water bottle can be 3-4 times as heavy as a plastic water bottle of the same size and up to ten times more expensive.
-Stainless steel water bottles of popular brands such as Klean Kanteen and Hydro Flask usually cost between $25 and $50 depending on their capacity and features but you can also find cheaper brands and models in stores like Walmart.
+Stainless steel water bottles of popular brands such as Klean Kanteen and Hydro Flask usually cost between $25 and $50 depending on their capacity and features.
+You can also find cheaper brands and models in stores like Walmart.
+However, beware of cheap bottles aka crap (yep, these are common in large stores) that won’t survive beyond their first outdoor trip.

 Stainless steel water bottles have different designs and capacities